dj-stripe/dj-stripe/CONTRIBUTING.md

     For postgres and mysql, the database host,port,username and password can be set with environment variables, see `tests/settings.py`

-1. Install [Poetry](https://python-poetry.org/) if you do not have it already.
+1. Install [uv](https://docs.astral.sh/uv/) if you do not have it already.

     You can set up a virtual environment with:

-        $ poetry install
+        $ uv sync

-    You can then, at any time, open a shell into that environment with:
+    You can then run any command inside that environment by prefixing it with `uv run`, for example `uv run pytest`.

-        $ poetry shell

 1. When you're done making changes, check that your changes pass the tests.
 A quick test run can be done as follows:

-        $ DJSTRIPE_TEST_DB_VENDOR=sqlite poetry run pytest --reuse-db
+        $ DJSTRIPE_TEST_DB_VENDOR=sqlite uv run pytest --reuse-db

     You should also check that the tests pass with other python and Django versions with tox. pytest will output both command line and html coverage statistics and will warn you if your changes caused code coverage to drop.:

-        $ pip install tox
-        $ tox
+        $ uv run --group ci tox

 1. If your changes altered the models you may need to generate Django migrations:

-        $ DJSTRIPE_TEST_DB_VENDOR=sqlite poetry run ./manage.py makemigrations
+        $ DJSTRIPE_TEST_DB_VENDOR=sqlite uv run ./manage.py makemigrations

 1. Commit your changes and push your branch to GitHub: